ardriveapp/ardrive-daemon/README.md

 const service = new ClientService();
 ```

-Before making any request to the already running daemon, the client has to connect:
+Before making any request to the already running Daemon, the client has to connect:

 ```ts
 await service.clientConnect();